 Torque nitronic rods

-Torque the top nitronic rod nuts to 30 in/lbs, use two people simultaneously on opposing sides.
+Torque the top nitronic rod nuts to 30 in/lbs, using two people simultaneously on opposing sides.
 This will ensure an evenly applied load.

 Repeat the process for the bottom nitronic rods.

 Verify the spaceframe is centered over the cavity string (Z), then snug the axial rods finger tight, 4 locations.